-Adolescent Health is the optimal state of well being in all areas of life—physical, emotional, cognitive, social and spiritual.
-By using the broad definition of health adolescents are healthy when they:
+Adolescent Health is the optimal state of well being in all areas of

 1. engage in healthy behaviors that contribute to a healthy lifestyle;